 Other countries, similar pattern

-that over 800 Islamists, most aged between 22 and 25, had left Germany to fight alongside IS and the Al-Nusra Front in Syria and Iraq in recent years.
+German federal police reported in February that over 800 Islamists, most aged between 22 and 25, had left Germany to fight alongside IS and the Al-Nusra Front in Syria and Iraq in recent years.
 But other European prosecutors face a similar problem.
 Like Germany, the UK's sentencing for membership of terrorist groups is under ten years - in February, the British woman Tareena Shakil was jailed for four years for her IS membership and another two for inciting acts of terror via social media.
 She, too, renounced the terrorist group during her trial.

 Raffaello Pantucci, director of international security studies at the UK's Royal United Services Institute (RUSI), thinks it's important that each returnee is tried and sentenced individually.
 "There are different kinds of foreign fighters, and different kinds of motivations why people go," he told DW.
 "There are people who genuinely go and have a bad experience and want to have a normal life, or could be useful as countermessaging tools.
 And there are people that went out there who aren't terrorist-motivated."